 Evaluation Item Implementation Status Reason for Non- Yes No Abstract Illustration implementation (2) Does the company voluntarily establish other functional committees in addition to the Remuneration Committee and the Audit Committee?
-In addition to the existing Compensation Committee an Audit Committee, the Company plans to establish other functional committees to assist the Board in managing Company. r (3) Does the company establish a standard to measure the performance of the Board and implement it annually, and are performance evaluation results submitted to the Board of Directors and referenced when determining the remuneration of individual directors and nominations for reelection?
-The Company has established "Procedures Governing to Performance Evaluation of Board of Directors" on 08/11/2015 and conducts it annually, and to submit the results of performance assessments to the board of direct and use them as reference in determining compensation individual directors, their nomination and additional off term. ctors n for (4) Does the company regularly evaluate the independence of CPAs?
+The Company has established a Compensation Committee and Audit Committee in accordance with law, and we have also voluntarily established Nominating Committee in consideration of corporate matters and development.
+The Audit Committee, Compensation Committee and Nominating Committee are composed of independent directors.
+(3) Does the company establish a standard to measure the performance of the Board and implement it annually, and are performance evaluation results submitted to the Board of Directors and referenced when determining the remuneration of individual directors and nominations for reelection?
+The Company has established "Procedures Governing the Performance Evaluation of Board of Directors" on 08/11/2015 and conducts it annually, and to submit the results of performance assessments to the board of director and use them as reference in determining compensation for individual directors, their nomination and additional office term.
+(4) Does the company regularly evaluate the independence of CPAs?
 The Company's Audit Committee regularly evaluates the independence of CPAs every year, and submits the evaluation results to the Board of Directors.
 Standards for CPA Independence: 1.
 Whether the CPA has a direct or materially indirect financial interest in the Company.
-2. Whether the CPA or the audit team members serve as director, manager or in a position of the Company the could significantly influence the audit work either currently or in the past two years.
-3. Whether the CPA acts as a defender of the Company resolves conflicts with a third party on behalf of the Company.
+2. Whether the CPA or the audit team members serve as a director, manager or in a position of the Company that could significantly influence the audit work either currently or in the past two years.
+3. Whether the CPA acts as a defender of the Company or resolves conflicts with a third party on behalf of the Company.
 4. Whether the CPA has close relationship with the Company's directors, managers or persons in a position that could significantly influence the audit work.
 5. Whether the CPA has created intimidation threats with actual or perceived pressures of the Company.
-6. Whether the CPA Independence is influenced of result from the non-assurance services. s a at or on th 4.
-Does the company appoint a suitable number of competent personnel and a supervisor responsible for corporate governance matters (including but not limited to providing information for directors and supervisors to perform their functions, assisting directors and supervisors with compliance, handling work related to meetings of the Board of Directors and the shareholders' meetings, and producing minutes of Board meetings and shareholders' meetings)?
-The Board of Director appointed financial director as company secretary, the corporate governance team under president office as the department responsible for corporate governance and business integrity, to safeguard sharehor rights and strengthen the Board's functioning.
-Primary duties are to provide the Board directors with informatineeded for executing their roles, conducting and product meeting minutes Board Meetings, Audit Committee Meetings, and Shareholder Meetings, assisting in on boarding and continuous development of directors and assist the Board Directors with legal compliance.
-The company secretary is an officer of the Company and been in internal audit officer or financial officer for at of three years in a public company.
-The Company's implementations of corporate governant 2021: 1.
+6. Whether the CPA Independence is influenced of result from the non-assurance services.
+4. Does the company appoint a suitable number of competent personnel and a supervisor responsible for corporate governance matters (including but not limited to providing information for directors and supervisors to perform their functions, assisting directors and supervisors with compliance, handling work related to meetings of the Board of Directors and the shareholders' meetings, and producing minutes of Board meetings and shareholders' meetings)?
+The Board of Director appointed financial director as company secretary, the corporate governance team under the president office as the department responsible for corporate governance and business integrity, to safeguard shareholde rights and strengthen the Board's functioning.
+Primary duties are to provide the Board directors with information needed for executing their roles, conducting and producing meeting minutes Board Meetings, Audit Committee Meetings, and Shareholder Meetings, assisting in on boarding and continuous development of directors and to assist the Board Directors with legal compliance.
+The company secretary is an officer of the Company and help been in financial officer for at over three years in a public company.
+The Company's implementations of corporate governance is 2022: 1.
 Conducted matters relating to Board Meetings and Shareholder Meeting.
 2. Recorded minutes of Board Meetings and Shareholder Meeting.
-3. Regularly conduct performance evaluation pursuant rules for "Board of Directors Self-Assessment of Performance".
-4. Assisting continuous development of directors. orate older on cing to ad has over ace in
+3. Regularly conduct performance evaluation pursuant to the rules for "Board of Directors Self-Assessment of Performance".
+4. Assisting continuous development of directors. ns n